The Changeling poster

 The inciting incident occurs at 12 minutes when John experiences his first supernatural occurrence in the house: a loud banging sound at 6 AM that jolts him awake.
 The haunting begins, disrupting his attempt to find peace in isolation..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to John makes the active choice to contact the spirit through a séance with medium Minnie Huxley.
+This reveals the protagonist's commitment to John makes the active choice to contact the spirit through a séance with medium Minnie Huxley.
 Instead of fleeing, he commits to uncovering the truth.
 "I want to know what happened in this house."., moving from reaction to action.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
 Here, The house rejects John violently - the supernatural forces nearly kill him with fire and collapsing structure.
 Claire is endangered.
 John realizes the ghost won't rest until full justice is achieved, not just acknowledgment.
-His investigation seems to have made things worse., demonstrates the protagonist at their lowest point.
+His investigation seems to have made things worse., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 John obtains the final proof (the music box and evidence of the impostor's identity) and decides to confront Senator Carmichael directly.
 He synthesizes his grief-driven empathy with the investigative truth to demand justice., demonstrating the transformation achieved throughout the journey.